 The School System's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues, other financing sources, and an extraordinary item of \$349.7 million, and expenditures and other financing uses of \$356.2 million.
-The net change in fund balance in the Capital Projects Fund was a decrease of \$8.8 million primarily due to an increase in capital project expenses due to the reconstruction of Newnan High School and the continuation of renovation projects throughout the School System.
-Special Purpose Local Option Sales Tax ("SPLOST") revenue increased in fiscal year 2023 when compared to fiscal year 2022.
+Total governmental funds had revenues and an extraordinary item of \$375.6 million, and expenditures of \$393.5 million.
+The net change in fund balance in the Capital Projects Fund was a decrease of \$22.4 million primarily due to an increase in capital project expenses due to the reconstruction of Newnan High School and the continuation of renovation projects throughout the School System.
+Special Purpose Local Option Sales Tax ("SPLOST") revenue increased in fiscal year 2024 when compared to fiscal year 2023.
+In fiscal year 2024, the Capital Project Fund had an increase in interest (investment) income, and federal sources increased by \$1.4 million due to the receipt of Disaster Grant funds from the U.S. Department of Homeland Security.

-The net change in fund balance in the General Fund was an increase of \$2.3 million.
+The net change in fund balance in the General Fund was an increase of \$4.5 million.
 The increase in the General Fund for the year is due to a combination of an increase in local and state revenue and effective budgeting of expenses in the General Fund.